intel-lab-lkp/linux/Documentation/dev-tools/kunit/start.rst

 	``make ARCH=um mrproper``, just be aware that this will delete the current configuration and all generated files.

+	You may see the following error if a prior build leaves behind header files which 'make ARCH=um mrproper' fails to clean:

+	"undefined symbol sev_es_trampoline_start referenced ..."

+	This is special case scenario when a prior x86_64 build populates the source tree with arch/x86/realmode/rm/pasyms.h.
+This header will not be cleaned by 'make ARCH=um mrproper'

+	If you encouter this problem, run 'make ARCH=x86_64 mrproper' to remove generated header files.

 If everything worked correctly, you should see the following:

 .. code-block::